Prasugrel versus Clopidogrel in Patients with Acute Coronary Syndromes

 High-yield insights from every perspective

-How does the metabolic activation of prasugrel differ from clopidogrel, and how does this explain its faster onset of action and greater potency in P2Y12 inhibition observed in the TRITON-TIMI 38 trial?
+How do the pharmacokinetics and pharmacodynamics of prasugrel differ from clopidogrel, and how does this explain both the primary efficacy and safety outcomes of the TRITON-TIMI 38 trial?

 Key Response